marcellogalhardo/marcellogalhardo.dev/content/posts/2020/02/01/naming-factory-methods.md

 }
 ```

-## Fake Constructors (aka, Factory Methods)
+## Fake Constructors (Factory Methods)

-Sometimes you need to provide a secondary constructor that takes advantage of `reified` or exposes an interface as a concrete type and hides the implementation: we can use a function named a class.
-Let's have a look into [MutableStateFlow](https://github.com/Kotlin/kotlinx.coroutines/blob/master/kotlinx-coroutines-core/common/src/flow/StateFlow.kt#L187).
+Sometimes, you need a secondary constructor that leverages `reified` types or provides a concrete type while exposing an interface.
+In such cases, a function named after the class serves as a Factory Method.
+Consider this example from [MutableStateFlow](https://github.com/Kotlin/kotlinx.coroutines/blob/master/kotlinx-coroutines-core/common/src/flow/StateFlow.kt#L187).

 ```kotlin
 interface MutableStateFlow<T> {